ros2/ros2_documentation/source/How-To-Guides/Get-Backtrace-in-ROS-2.rst

 - Launch the parent launch file in a terminal

-- Launch the server's node in another terminal following the instructions in `Debugging a specific node with GDB`_.
+- Launch the node in another terminal following the instructions in `Debugging a specific node with GDB`_.

 .. note::